daveadams/go-rapture/README.md

 ## Configuration

 No configuration is required to start using Rapture, but Rapture will store configuration in `config.json`, `aliases.json`, and `accounts.json` in the `~/.rapture` directory.

 ## Environment Variables

-Rapture sets the `RAPTURE_ROLE` environment variable with the role ARN or alias of the currently-assumed role.
+Rapture exports the `RAPTURE_ROLE` environment variable with the user-supplied identifier of the currently-assumed role, either the role alias, or the ARN.

+Rapture also exports the `RAPTURE_ASSUMED_ROLE_ARN` environment variable to the full ARN of the currently assumed role.

+Both of these environment variables are unset when base credentials are loaded.

 ## Caveats